-Video streaming service providers use various monetization models: advertising, subscriptions, a pay-per-view, and hybrid.
+Video streaming service providers use various monetization models—advertising, subscriptions, pay-per-view options, and hybrid approaches.
 Advertising-based video streaming services have recently gained popularity for various reasons.
-One of the most important ones is people switching from subscriptions to free ad-based services.
+One of the most important ones has to do with people switching from subscriptions to free ad-based services.

-The era of traditional television is not over.
+The era of traditional TV is not over.
 Many people still watch cable or satellite TV programs rich with ads.
 The problem for operators here is that TV ads target all people.
 They don’t take into account viewers’ interests and the performance of an ad campaign.
-It means that broadcasters spend resources showing ads to people who are not interested in the product or service advertised.
+It means that broadcasters spend resources showing ads to people who are not interested in the advertised product or service.

-In the internet landscape, dynamic ad insertion or server-side ad insertion is a method that allows advertisers to personalize ads to each viewer based on their preferences.
-As a result, the viewer watches ads they might be interested in.
+In the Internet landscape, dynamic ad insertion or SSAI is a method that allows advertisers to personalize ads for viewers based on their preferences.
+As a result, the viewers watch ads they might be interested in.

 As a result, ad blockers cannot detect inserted ads.
-Getting around ad blockers was the main reason for the creation of the SSAI technology.
+Getting around ad blockers was the main reason for the creation of SSAI.

 How Does Server-Side Ad Insertion Work?

-The following elements are necessary for enabling SSAI:
+The following elements are necessary to enable SSAI:

-- CDN (Content Delivery Network) — a network of servers that defines the source of delivering a video to a viewer.
+- Content delivery network (CDN): A network of servers that defines the source of delivering a video to a viewer.

-- ADS (Ad Decision Server) creates a manifest on what ads to stitch into the video.
-ADS also considers different factors, such as the user’s location and internet bandwidth.
+- Ad decision server (ADS): Creates a manifest on what ads to stitch into the video.
+ADS also considers different factors, such as the user’s location and Internet bandwidth.

 How do all these elements interact to enable SSAI?

-Now imagine that you have found a movie to watch.
-You click the play button, and almost immediately the movie starts playing.
-What happened during those short moments of waiting?
-Here’s what:
+Now, imagine that you found a movie to watch.
+You click the play button, and almost immediately, the movie starts playing.
+What happened during that short moment of waiting?
+Here’s what.

-- The video player requested your data, such as location, search queries, internet service provider, and other essential information.
+- The video player requested your data, such as your location, search queries, Internet service provider (ISP), and other essential information.

-- The ad decision server received the request, created instructions for the player, and defined what ads to show to you and their duration.
+- The ADS received the request, created instructions for the player, and defined what ads to show you and their duration.

-- CDN sent the requested video and data back to the video player.
+- The CDN sent the requested video and data back to the video player.

 What Are the Positives and Negatives of SSAI?

-- Exposed to fraud.
-Cybercriminals can use this additional layer that appears between the user’s device and the provider’s tech stack for spoofing.
+- Exposure to fraud: Cybercriminals can use the additional layer that appears between the user’s device and the provider’s tech stack for spoofing.

-To summarize, server-side ad insertion is a method of inserting ads into videos on the server side.
+To summarize, SSAI is a method of inserting ads into videos on the server side.
 It was created to bypass ad blockers, but now it performs more functions.
 SSAI is used to personalize ads and enhance live streams.
 As a result, ad stitching improves user experience and boosts revenue for video content providers and advertisers.